schrammc/codekoan/README.md

 ## System Components Communication
 * StackOverflow Persistency: PostgreSQL DB on damar (PMS On-Premises) Port 5432, this port should be accessible from MWN to PMS DMZ

-* Message Queuing: RabbitMQ on damar Port 5672, this port should be accessible from MWN to PMS
+* Message Queueing Service: RabbitMQ on damar Port 5672, this port should be accessible from MWN to PMS

-* Message Monitor: RabbitMQ Web Monitor on damar Port 15672, this port should be accessible from MWN to PMS.
+* Message Monitor Service: RabbitMQ Web Monitor on damar Port 15672, this port should be accessible from MWN to PMS.

 * Semantic Service: Haskel RestService on damar Port 6366, this port should be accessible from MWN to PMS